paulrobertlloyd/paulrobertlloyd-v4/src/articles/2014/07/responsive_day_out/index.md

 There was one change to last year’s format: the event concluded with [an hour-long keynote by Ethan Marcotte][3], who used his talk to advocate laziness — or rather discourage the building of overly complex systems.
 Using an example from his work on Editorially, Ethan explained that by using the `nth-child` selector in CSS, he could create a simple grid without using a pre-existing grid framework.
 There’s no shortage of responsive frameworks, each promising to make a developer’s life easier, but are they always that helpful?

 Ethan proposed the development of a broader framework, one that guides the work we do.
 He referenced [the twelve basic principles of animation][4] as developed by Frank Thomas and Ollie Johnston at Walt Disney’s studio during the 1930s.
-These were described in their book <cite>The Illusion of Life</cite>, and beautifully animated by Cento Lodigiani:
+These were described in their book ""The Illusion of Life"", and beautifully animated by Cento Lodigiani:

 [Watch ‘The illusion of life’ on Vimeo](https://vimeo.com/93206523)